 - Students run a lively French Society and staff offer support through a personal tutoring system, skills development programme and a structured framework for feedback.

 - There are a number of undergraduate prizes available to top-performing students on this pathway.
-In addition to Foundation Scholarships recognising outstanding achievement in Level 1, we have a range of endowed prizes.
-The AN Troughton Award and The Samuel and Sarah Ferguson Travel Prize recognise academic achievement at Levels 1 and 2.
-The Chris Shorley Prize rewards the best performances in the Language exam in Level 3, and the Richard Bales Prize is awarded to the student with the highest mark in an optional module in Level 3.
-Students of both languages receive a certificate of distinction for first class performance in the Level 3 oral.
+In addition to Foundation Scholarships recognising outstanding achievement in Stage 1, we have a range of endowed prizes.
+The AN Troughton Award and The Samuel and Sarah Ferguson Travel Prize recognise academic achievement at Stages 1 and 2.
+The Chris Shorley Prize rewards the best performances in the Language exam in Stage 3, and the Richard Bales Prize is awarded to the student with the highest mark in an optional module in Stage 3.
+Students of both languages receive a certificate of distinction for first class performance in the Stage 3 oral.

 "I have thoroughly enjoyed my experience here at Queen’s.
 I have found my course to be both stimulating and enjoyable and the facilities really are ‘second-to-none’.
 The standard of teaching is first class and the support available to students is excellent.
 I would definitely recommend Queen’s to anyone."